Sport

 Football (Men’s)

-Captain: Ben Dawson ([email protected])
+Captain: Oliver Anslow ([email protected])

-Trevelyan College Football Club is one of the college’s largest clubs, with around 100 members, made up of freshers all the way up to PhD students.
+Trevelyan college football club is one of the college’s largest clubs, with around 100 members, made up of freshers all the way up to PHD students.
 We have 5 teams, with our As playing in the premiership, and our Es in the lowest division, and our other teams between.
 This means we have a place for people of all abilities, whether you are looking for competitive football or more casual Sunday league.
 We usually have a couple of training slots a week and then fixtures each weekend during term.
+Despite being a small college, we have always punched above our weight, making it to the semifinals of the Floodlit Cup and Football Trophy this year.
+However, we offer more than just football, with an active and inclusive social side of the club.
+We host socials at least every other week, which offer a chance to get to know people throughout the club.

 Football (Women’s)

 Captain: Anya Nash ([email protected])

 Hockey (Men’s)